RichyBoy/github-pages/_posts/2025-01-09-dockerregistry.md

 This isn't exactly production as any extracted key you should put onto a key ring, but hey-ho this is 'home' development.
 Certificates are nasty and dirty to generate and work - but set up the once, and forget about it.
 Environments such as AWS will generate all the required key components for you (and store them appropriately).

 The other approach I may have taken is to run a reverse proxy and point a AAAA record in richy.net to it.
-This way, I would be able to create a letsencypt cerficate from a proper trusted root CA. That's certainly how I'd go if I ran a web server on the home network for public use, but I have no reason to publically expose my private registry!
+This way, I would be able to create a letsencypt certificate from a proper trusted root CA. That's certainly how I'd go if I ran a web server on the home network for public use, but I have no reason to publicly expose my private registry!